natowi/Deep-Learning-Applications-with-GUI/README.md

 The software in this list is ready to use (CLI or GUI).

-:camera_flash: NeRF 📃 Text 🎨 Image (generative) :notes: Audio 🎞️ Video frame interpolation 🖼️🎞️ Video upscaler 🖼️ Image/Video upscaling 🧩 Ready to use Plugins
+:camera_flash: NeRF 📃 Text 🎨 Image :notes: Audio 🎞️ Video frame interpolation 🖼️🎞️ Video upscaler 🖼️ Image/Video upscaling 🧩 Ready to use Plugins

 # :camera_flash: 3D / NeRF: Neural Radiance Fields